shap/shap/README.md

 ## Deep learning example with GradientExplainer (TensorFlow/Keras models)

 Expected gradients combines ideas from [Integrated Gradients](https://arxiv.org/abs/1703.01365), SHAP, and [SmoothGrad](https://arxiv.org/abs/1706.03825) into a single expected value equation.
 This allows an entire dataset to be used as the background distribution (as opposed to a single reference value) and allows local smoothing.
-If the model is approximately linear between each background data sample and the current input to be explained, and we assume the input features are independent then expected gradients will compute approximate SHAP values.
+If we approximate the model with a linear function between each background data sample and the current input to be explained, and we assume the input features are independent then expected gradients will compute approximate SHAP values.
 In the example below we have explained how the 7th intermediate layer of the VGG16 ImageNet model impacts the output probabilities.

 ```python
 from keras.applications.vgg16 import VGG16